Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Arizona State Stats and Trends

-- Arizona State's games this year have hit the over on five of 10 set point totals (50%).
+- Arizona State's games this season have gone over the total in five out of 10 opportunities (50%).

 - The Sun Devils score 29.7 points per game, 13.3 more than the Badgers give up (16.4).

-- Arizona State is 4-6 against the spread and 8-4 overall when the team totals over 240.8 yards.
+- Arizona State is 4-6 against the spread and 8-4 overall when the team churns out over 240.8 yards.

 - This year the Sun Devils have 21 turnovers, one fewer than the Badgers have takeaways (22).